 This study will investigate the natural clinical course of bacteria in the urine of dogs following decompressive surgery for an acute thoracolumbar herniation.
 This will help develop future antibiotic recommendations/guidelines in this clinical population of dogs, as antibiotic therapy may be unnecessary.

-If you are interested in participating in this study, please contact Kenneth Siu at firstname.lastname@example.org.
+If you are interested in participating in this study, please contact Kenneth Siu, DVM, at firstname.lastname@example.org.